Ah, the dreaded memory slip.

 It may not literally be life or death, but it can certainly feel that way at times.

-But then there are those for whom memorization seems to happen naturally.
+Of course, then there are those for whom memorization seems to happen naturally.
 Easily.
 Almost without trying.

 The study of memorization

-Roger Chaffin, a professor of psychology at UConn (and amateur flutist), has conducted a number of studies on the learning processes of high-level musicians.
+Roger Chaffin, a now-retired professor of psychology at UConn (and amateur flutist), has conducted a number of studies on the learning processes of high-level musicians.

-Several are related specifically to the memorization process, and provide some insights into how expert memorizers memorize.
+And several are related specifically to the memorization process, and provide some insights into how expert memorizers memorize.

 Two types of memory